International St. Croix River Watershed Board

 The Board seeks to involve local stakeholders in resolving local problems.

-St. Croix Watershed Board Virtual Public Meeting - December 2, 2020
+St. Croix Watershed Board Virtual Public Meeting Video

-The IJC’s International St. Croix River Watershed Board invites you to attend a virtual meeting with the Board on Wednesday, December 2nd from 6pm-8pm Eastern (7pm-9pm Atlantic).
+The IJC’s International St. Croix River Watershed Board held a virtual meeting with the Board on December 2nd.
+The virtual public meeting was recorded for viewing.

 On April 10, 2013, the Maine Legislature passed, by an overwhelming majority, a bill to grant alewife (Gaspereau) unconstrained passage at Woodland and Grand Falls dam in the St. Croix River watershed.
 Ten days later, on April 22 the law came into effect.